tartley/chronotank/README.txt

 The frame rate is low (~30fps) on Ubuntu, on my modest lappy, not sure why.

-Sometimes segfaults on Ubuntu when playing sound. :-(
+Sometimes segfaults on Ubuntu when playing sound.
+Try --silent. :-(